The Money Flow Index (MFI) is a popular momentum indicator that is used to identify overbought and oversold market conditions.

-How can you use Money Flow Index in trading
+How can you use the Money Flow Index in trading

-When you see the Money Flow Index signals and you want to place a trade, you can do so via derivatives such as CFDs.
+When you see the Money Flow Index signals and you want to place a trade, you can do so via derivatives.
 Derivatives enable you to trade rising as well as declining prices.
 So, depending on what you think will happen with the asset’s price when one of the signals appears, you can open a long position or a short position.

 Follow these steps to trade when you see the Money Flow Index signals: